Shopware review

 • Assign articles to Suppliers in a few clicks.

 These and much more functions are managed from a single backend - no need for any side plugins.
 Such a system is very convenient for huge store owners - and a good stimulus for those who yet are running small retailers - c’mon, grow!
+Should your business require specialized configurations beyond the standard, our migration customization service can assist.

 Conclusion